dverbovyi/cross-login-app/README.md

 # loopback-example

-loopback rest-connector example using Facebook Graph APi
+Integration with third-party Facebook Graph API using Loopback NodeJS Framework and loopback rest-connector